 The first time I ever came across Madison (AKA Mads or Maddy) was when she collaborated with Misha Grimes, who attended #BlogConLDN.
 Like with Em, Madison’s clothing hauls were also a joy to watch.

 Erie is a high school student from the U.S.A.
-My particular favourite videos of hers were the summer hacks video she did in collaboration with Mel, tips of what to do when you are bored and Back to School Life Hacks (Collaboration with Rachel Grace).
+My particular favourite videos of hers were the summer hacks video, tips of what to do when you are bored and Back to School Life Hacks (Collaboration with Rachel Grace).
 Due to Erie’s high school commitments she has not uploaded a new video for two months as of the publication of this blog post, but I hope to see more content from her when she is not as busy.

-Like Mel, Jen hails from the U.K. and the two collaborated to create their own unique fashion and beauty looks inspired by the 1990s.
+Jen hails from the U.K. and she created her own beauty look inspired by the 1990s.
 Other content Jen has created for her YouTube channel includes car boot sale hauls (Note: a car boot sale is a bit similar to garage sales or yard sales in the U.S.A. except that people in their U.K. drive their vehicles to special fields and sell their items from tables or blankets on the ground just outside their vehicles.), monthly life update videos and a time lapse of her painting a beautiful sunflower painting on a canvas.

 Lauri is an American-based home stager, which is a person who prepares “a private residence for sale in the real estate marketplace” in order “to make a home appealing to the highest number of potential buyers,” so that a property will be sold more promptly and “for more money.”
 (Source: Wikipedia – not the most reliable source, I know!).
 In her spare time she makes craft videos and runs live jewellery auctions on her channel.
-While Mel made a cactus mosaic tray with a budget of £5.00 for her supplies as part of her collaboration, Lauri turned a vintage frame into a farmhouse-style mirror, which matched the interiors of her home perfectly, on a $5.00 budget.
+Lauri turned a vintage frame into a farmhouse-style mirror, which matched the interiors of her home perfectly, on a $5.00 budget.
 I also enjoyed Lauri’s faux cherry pie tutorial where she also purchased its supplies for $5.00 from Dollar Tree.

-Melanie Hinde is yet another U.S.A.-based YouTuber and her collaboration with Melanie Kate was a tag video where she shared some fun facts about the year she was born.
+Melanie Hinde is yet another U.S.A.-based YouTuber.
+The first video I watched of hers was the one where she shared some fun facts about the year she was born.
 During the quarter this blog post is about, Melanie Hinde’s main content consisted of live streams about her keto diet updates.
 She has also made some more comedic videos such as a Snapchat rant about slow internet access and a video where she sings into a fan.

 The first time I heard about Rachel Grace was when she collaborated with Erie from Erie’s Life to share some very useful back to school life hacks (although Rachel is at college, the hacks can be very fruitful for all students whether they are at school, college or university).
 Other content of Rachel’s that was worth watching was a college grocery haul video, videos where she and her friend Mason reacted to early videos they made together and a vlog where she has her hair cut, makes a smoothie and tells a funny story about herself and her brother.